joshuaSamuel06/Tech-Jobs-Analysis/README.md

 5. Are professional developers using artificial intelligence tools in their development process ?

 ### Negin
 1. What percentage of developers prefer remote work, and how has this trend changed over recent years?
-2. Are developers who actively pursue learning opportunities more likely to experience career advancement compared to those who do not prioritize continuous learning?
-3. Are developers with certain educational backgrounds more likely to pursue specific career paths?
-4. Are there any trends or patterns indicating whether job satisfaction increases or decreases as developers gain more experience in the industry?
+2. How does remote work preference vary across different age groups, countries and industries among developers?
+3. How does annual compensation vary with different levels of work experience?
+4. How do career paths among developers vary based on their educational backgrounds, and concurrently, what is the distribution of educational backgrounds among developers?
-5. Is there a discernible correlation between the size of companies and the adoption of specific AI-powered search tools for business operations?
+5. How do trust levels in the accuracy of AI tools vary across different country groups, and simultaneously, how does the usage of AI-powered search tools vary across different age demographics?
-6. What is the biggest benefit that developers perceive from AI tools, and what are the secondary benefits that are closely associated with them?